Can a self-employed borrower get a jumbo loan without two years of tax returns?

 The Solution: Alt-Doc (Non-QM) Jumbo Loans

 Non-QM (non-qualified mortgage) programs are built precisely for this.
 They're portfolio and private-investor loans that follow the Ability-to-Repay rule but measure income using documentation other than tax returns — which is exactly what a self-employed jumbo borrower needs.
 The same alternative-documentation methods that power our self-employed mortgage programs scale up to jumbo loan amounts, generally to $3,000,000 or more: • Bank statement loans — qualify on 12 or 24 months of personal or business deposits.
-The lender averages your deposits (100% of personal, or business minus an expense factor of roughly 30–50%) to establish income.
-This is the most popular self-employed jumbo path. • 1099 income loans — for contractors and commission earners, qualify from your 1099 forms rather than write-off-reduced returns. • P&L-only loans — qualify on a CPA-prepared profit & loss statement, with no tax returns and, for eligible borrowers, no bank statements. • Asset depletion loans — convert liquid savings, investment, and retirement accounts into qualifying income, ideal for asset-rich buyers.
+The lender averages your deposits (100% of personal, or business deposits minus an expense factor set by your business type — see the full breakdown below) to establish income.
+This is the most popular self-employed jumbo path. • 1099 income loans — for contractors and commission earners, qualify from your 1099 forms rather than write-off-reduced returns. • P&L-only loans — qualify on a CPA-prepared profit & loss statement, with no tax returns and, for eligible borrowers, no bank statements. • Asset depletion loans — convert liquid savings, investment, and retirement accounts into qualifying income, ideal for asset-rich buyers; see how to qualify using your assets across all three methods.
 Any of these can carry a jumbo balance.
 The rate runs modestly above a conforming loan — typically around 0.75%–1.50% higher depending on credit, LTV, and loan size — but for a borrower who'd otherwise qualify for far less (or nothing), that premium buys a dramatically larger, correctly-sized loan.

 How Much Can You Qualify For?
 The Income Math